 How To Monitor Website Uptime Using ‘Uptime Robot’

 Sometimes your website might go offline.
-It is inevitable.
-No website is 100% online everyday, every month, every year.
-Some hosting providers provides you built-in free services to monitor your website uptime or downtime.
+Some hosting providers provides you built-in free services to monitor your website uptime and downtime.
 Jetpack is one fine example for wordpress websites.
 If you configured Jetpack with your WordPress site, It will immediately send an Email alert when your site is down.
-The fact is not everyone is using jetpack.
-Some might prefer different tools/services to monitor their website’s uptime.
+If you are not using Jetpack, there are other alternatives available on the Internet to monitor your site’s uptime/downtime.
 If you’re looking for such kind of tools, Uptime Robot is one of them.

 Uptime Robot is a free online service that monitors your website every five minutes and notifies if your site(s) is down, via e-mail, SMS, Twitter, push, Slack, HipChat, web-hooks.
 It asks for websites headers and gets status codes like “200-ok”, “404-not found” etc., every 5 minutes.
 If the status code doesn’t indicate any problem, then your site is up and running.
 If the status code is 400+ or 500+, then your website is down.
 UptimeRobot will keep doing several checks for next 30 seconds to make sure your website is really down.
 Uptime Robot is entirely free to use, and of course there is premium plan that has additional features which are not available in the free plan.
 Check this link to know the comparison of pro and free plans.